harrydoestechonyt/tag-engine/README.md

 [![Download](https://img.shields.io/badge/Download-blue.svg)](https://github.com/harrydoestechonyt/tag-engine/releases)

-## IMPORTATNT!
+## IMPORTANT!
-If you encounter any bugs, please create a new issue [here](https://github.com/harrydoestechonyt/tag-engine/issues/new)
+If you encounter any bugs, please create a new issue [here](https://github.com/harrydoestechonyt/tag-engine/issues/new).
+Be sure to include details such as your Unity version, error logs, and steps to reproduce the bug.

 # Contributing